Jewish history: Babylonian captivity (c. 587–538 BCE)

-The Second Temple period
+Second Temple period (538 BCE – 70 CE)

-The Persian period (c.
+Persian period (c.
 538–332 BCE)

-Following their return to Jerusalem after the return from the exile, and with Persian approval and financing, construction of the Second Temple was completed in 516 BCE under the leadership of the last three Jewish Prophets Haggai, Zechariah and Malachi.
+According to the Book of Ezra, Persian Cyrus the Great, king of the Achaemenid Empire, brought an end to the Babylonian exile in 538 BCE, a year after his conquest of Babylon.
+The return from exile was led by Zerubbabel, a prince from the royal line of David, and Joshua the Priest, descended from former High Priests of the Temple.
+They oversaw the construction of the Second Temple, completed between 521 and 516 BCE.
+As part of the Persian Empire, the former Kingdom of Judah became the province of Judah (Yehud Medinata) with different borders, covering a smaller territory.
+Contemporary scholars point to a gradual return process that extended into the late 6th and early 5th centuries BCE.
+The population of Persian Judah was greatly reduced from that of the kingdom, archaeological surveys showing a population of around 30,000 during the 5th—4th centuries BCE.

 The final Torah is widely seen as a product of the Persian period (539–333 BCE, probably 450–350 BCE).
 This consensus echoes a traditional Jewish view which gives Ezra, the leader of the Jewish community on its return from Babylon, a pivotal role in its promulgation.

-After the death of the last Jewish prophet and while still under Persian rule, the leadership of the Jewish people passed into the hands of five successive generations of zugot ("pairs of") leaders.
+Three prophets, considered the last in Jewish tradition, were active during this period: Haggai, Zechariah, and Malachi.
+After the death of the last Jewish prophet and while still under Persian rule, the leadership of the Jewish people passed into the hands of five successive generations of zugot (pairs) of leaders.
 They flourished first under the Persians and then under the Greeks.
 As a result, the Pharisees and Sadducees were formed.
 Under the Persians then under the Greeks, Jewish coins were minted in Judea as Yehud coinage.

-The Hellenistic period (c.
+Hellenistic period (c.
 332–110 BCE)

 In 332 BCE, Alexander the Great of Macedon defeated the Persians.
 After Alexander's death and the division of his empire among his generals, the Seleucid Kingdom was formed.

 The Alexandrian conquests spread Greek culture to the Levant.
 During this time, currents of Judaism were influenced by Hellenistic philosophy developed from the 3rd century BCE, notably the Jewish diaspora in Alexandria, culminating in the compilation of the Septuagint.
 An important advocate of the symbiosis of Jewish theology and Hellenistic thought is Philo.